-Idiosyncrasies are where brilliant products are born.
+A better product Idiosyncrasies are where brilliant products are born.
 An Alpha Engineer can hold the complete product vision and technical implementation in her head.
 This leads to a more opinionated product experience with less compromise.
 One strident developer can set the tone for an entire project.
 Yet, if a team is involved from the start, it is much harder for the personality of one developer to show through.
 Would Linux or Rails be as opinionated as they are if they had been started by teams?

-Alpha Engineers are amazingly productive.
+Massive productivity Alpha Engineers are amazingly productive.
 The problem is that for most teams, communication and coordination costs dominate the cost of software development.
 This is because as soon as there is more than one person involved, communication overhead starts to create inefficiency.
 Communicating the vision, reaching consensus on decisions, reviewing poorly written code are all unintended engineering tasks.
 How many engineers do you have that do not actually write code?

-It is easier to refactor when one person writes everything and there is less likelihood of unintended consequences.
+Rapid improvement It is easier to refactor when one person writes everything and there is less likelihood of unintended consequences.
 There is also less fear of upsetting the original creator or needing to drive consensus before making radical changes.
 This is particularly problematic in larger teams where the friction due to egos and fear of changing existing code means that refactoring does not happen.
 Are multiple code reviews part of your week?

 Remember that I am writing here of discrete work that can be produced by one Alpha Engineer.
 To be clear, it is highly desirable to have product management, marketing, and/or design experts work with the engineer when complementary skills are required.

 When multiple skills are required on a project, breakthrough product and innovation created by the Alpha Engineer can help attract others to the team as well.
 And when geniuses with different skills come together and demand excellence from one another, great and sustainable value is created.